HL7/davinci-crd/input/pagecontent/ValueSet-CMSMappableLocationCodes-notes.md

 ### CMS Mapping

 The 'temporary' codes defined in this value set map to the CMS codes directly.
-I.e. CRDTempCodes '4 - Homeless Shelter' corresponds directly to CMS code 4 with the same meaning.
+I.e., CRDTempCodes '4 - Homeless Shelter' corresponds directly to CMS code 4 with the same meaning.
 For codes that already exist in HL7-defined code systems, the mapping is as follows:

 |CMS Code|CMS Label|HL7 code system URI|HL7 Code|HL7 Label|
 |--------|---------|-------------------|--------|---------|